This article explains how Riposte turns your posts into aggregated wellbeing data analytics using a machine learning model built for diversity.

 Riposte does use contributors’ data and it is important to us that people understand why, how, and for what, so that they can make informed decisions on sharing their data with us.
 In this post, we share how we use data and for what, using a real example from a highschool in Aotearoa New Zealand.
 In another blogpost about the purpose of Riposte we go into further detail about the why.
 This is a story about Covid-19 and wet socks.

 This article is part of a series that introduces Riposte, a new social sharing and wellbeing app from Aotearoa New Zealand that uses data for collective wellbeing measurement.
-The other parts of the series focus on designing social media to be healthy and psychologically safe, paying people for their data, and using data for good as an alternative social media business model, and our purpose and vision.
+The other parts of the series focus on designing social media to be healthy and psychologically safe, using data for good as an alternative social media business model, and our purpose and vision.

 Covid-19 and the mystery of the soggy socks

 In June 2020, Aotearoa New Zealand came out of lockdown and students went back to school.
 Prefects from one particular highschool employed the use of the Riposte app to gauge how students were feeling about returning.
 The students were introduced to the app and started sharing their highs and lows each day.
 Each post fed into the collective dataset of the school, which ran through the bespoke wellbeing model built by Riposte.
 From that, our analytics team provided the prefects with wellbeing reports of aggregated data showing trending topics.

 One week, our team saw a sharp drop in physical wellbeing and “wet socks” was trending as a negative topic.
 They started wondering what could be making student’s socks wet.
 Was the changing room flooded?
 Were students caught off guard by rampant sprinklers?
 Was this a new form of bullying?
 What was going on here?
 Our team presented their findings to the prefects and highlighted the mystery of the soggy socks.
 In response, the prefects engaged with students and together they identified the root cause.